-In China, the administrative divisions are structured in a hierarchy on six different levels, from the highest to the lowest are: provinces (sheng), prefectures (di), counties (xian), townships (xiang), and villages (cun).
+In China, the administrative divisions are structured in a hierarchy on six different levels.
+From the highest to the lowest, they are provinces (sheng), prefectures (di), counties (xian), townships (xiang), and villages (cun).
 Each level in the hierarchy is responsible for overseeing the work carried out by lower levels.
-At each level, corresponding to the Communist Party and government dual administrative system, there are two most important officials or leaders (termed cadres in the Communist lexicon).
+At each level, corresponding to the Communist Party and government's dual administrative system, there are two officials or leaders (termed cadres in the Communist lexicon) who are the most important.

 The first key official that represents the Communist Party of China (CPC), commonly called the Party Secretary, is the leader of the CPC organization in the administrative region.
-Party Secretary is the de facto highest-ranking political official of its area of jurisdiction.
+Party Secretary is the de facto highest-ranking political official in his or her area of jurisdiction.
 As the policy maker, Party Secretary is responsible for policy formulation and personnel management.
-Party Secretaries are selected and appointed by their superiors at higher level.
-The second key official is the head of the local government, usually called the governor (at province level), mayor (at prefecture level), or magistrate (at county level).
-This figure is the second-highest-ranking official, usually serve concurrently as the "Deputy Party Secretary" in the local CPC organization.
-The head of the local government is in charge of day-to-day execution of policies made by the Party Secretary.
+Party Secretaries are selected and appointed by their superiors at higher levels.
+The second key official is the head of the local government, usually called the governor (at the province level), mayor (at the prefecture level), or magistrate (at the county level).
+This figure is the second-highest-ranking official, who usually serves concurrently as the "Deputy Party Secretary" in the local CPC organization.
+The head of the local government is in charge of the day-to-day execution of policies made by the Party Secretary.
 Theoretically, mayors are "elected" by the local People's Congress under the indirect hierarchical electoral system.
-But candidates are nominated by the Party, and People's Congress is supposed to implement the recommendation.
-Since Party Secretary is always in precedence above the head of the local government at each administrative level, I focus on Party Secretary as my main unit of analysis.
+However, candidates are nominated by the Party, and the People's Congress is supposed to implement the recommendation.
+Since the Party Secretary is always in precedence above the head of the local government at each administrative level, I focus on the Party Secretary as my main unit of analysis.

 A fundamental principle of the Chinese leader (cadre) system is that the Communist Party is in firm control of the leader system, especially with regard to the leaders' appointment and promotion.
-A multi-layer stratified leader management system is adopted.
-The system delegates leader management power to Party committees at each level and set up a one-level-down leader management formula (i.e., a Party Committee and its Organization Department are in charge of leader management for the next lower level).
-Specifically, the central Party authority is responsible for supervising leaders at provincial level; provincial Party Committees manage leaders at prefectural level; prefectural Party Committees take care of leader management affairs at the county level; county Party Committees are in charge of overseeing leaders at township level.
+A multilayer stratified leader management system has been adopted.
+The system delegates powers of leader management to Party committees at each level and sets up a one-level-down leader management formula (i.e., a Party Committee and its Organization Department are in charge of leader management for the next lower level).
+Specifically, the central Party authority is responsible for supervising leaders at the provincial level; provincial Party Committees manage leaders at the prefectural level; prefectural Party Committees take care of leader management affairs at the county level; and county Party Committees are in charge of overseeing leaders at township level.